isabelayepes/ai_studio/hw4/README.md

 - `source .venv/bin/activate`
 - `pip install -r requirements.txt`
 - `python -m spacy download en_core_web_sm` # Kokoro uses spaCy under the hood to clean and segment text into sentences/tokens before TTS
+- in a different terminal: `python -m http.server 8787 --directory out` then in a browser you can go to: `http://localhost:8787/speech/`

 ### Run MCP Client Test
 ```